Microsoft XPS

 Converting XPS files to PDF is probably the best way of dealing with the initial demand.
 If XPS really takes off, it is highly likely that the big workflow vendors add support for it to their systems.
 Since Global Graphics worked on XPS, their Harlequin RIPs do offer native support for this standard.

 Even though XPS supports CMYK, even Microsoft Publisher cannot yet embed CMYK data in an XPS document.
-Microsoft recommend the use of PDF for data exchange with offset printers.
+Microsoft recommends the use of PDF for data exchange with offset printers.

 The history of XPS